 In the third semester, students will have their last set of required courses, before moving on to their Master's thesis.
 They will be working on their final individual research project and the skills course here focuses on how to write a successful grant application (Skills IV).
 The final seminar will be on "Hot Topics in Evolution, Ecology and Systematics".

-From the second semester onwards, students can take 15 ECTS per semester in elective courses.
-You can download an up-to-date PDF list of electives for the current semester or check the university's online course list (click link to Vorlesungsverzeichnis, then choose Fakultät for Biologie, then Veranstaltungen der Fakultät, Master's Program in Evolution, Ecology and Systematics, Ökologie).
+From the fist semester onwards, students can take 12-30 ECTS credits per semester in elective courses.
+You can check the university's online course list (click link to "Course catalogue", then choose "Faculty of Biology", then "Courses of the faculty" and "Master Evolution, Ecology and Systematics").